MLS is Back Tournament: Inter Miami lose again, Mueller leads Orlando

 Kacper Przybylko found what proved to be the winner just after the hour-mark, finishing off a blistering counter-attack with a fine strike into the bottom corner.

-Making matters worse for Inter Miami as they slumped to a fourth straight loss, defender Andres Reyes was sent off deep into additional time.
+Making matters worse for Inter Miami as it slumped to a fourth straight loss, defender Andres Reyes was sent off deep into additional time.

-Philadelphia have booked their spot in the last 16 from Group A, and Orlando City did likewise after a 3-1 win over New York City.
+Philadelphia booked its spot in the last 16 from Group A, and Orlando City did likewise after a 3-1 win over New York City.

 Mueller produced a wonderful fourth-minute finish to open the scoring before doubling the lead six minutes later.